 When your AC starts blowing hot air, it’s easy to feel a little stressed, especially in the Texas heat.
 But before you worry, there are a few immediate steps you can take.
 These simple checks can often solve the problem without a service call and, more importantly, prevent a small issue from turning into a major, expensive repair.
 Let's walk through what you can do right now to get your cool air back.

-Turn Off Your AC System
+First, Turn Off Your AC System

 First things first, head to your thermostat and turn the entire system off.
 I know it’s the last thing you want to do when it's hot, but letting your AC run while it's malfunctioning can seriously damage critical components, especially the compressor.
 Think of it like continuing to drive your car after the oil light comes on; it’s just not worth the risk.
 By shutting it down, you give the system a break and prevent any further strain.
 This simple action is the most important first step to protect your investment and keep a minor hiccup from becoming a catastrophe.

-Reset the Circuit Breaker
+Try Resetting the Circuit Breaker

 Next, let's check your home's electrical panel.
 Sometimes, the solution is as simple as a tripped breaker cutting power to your unit.
 Find your breaker box and look for the switch labeled for your AC or HVAC system.
 A tripped breaker will be shifted to the middle or 'off' position.
 To reset it, you need to push it firmly to the 'Off' position first, then flip it back to 'On.'
 This can often restore power and get your system running correctly again.
 If the breaker trips again right away, leave it off and contact us, as this usually points to a more serious electrical issue.